 Fast loading websites deliver the best page experience to readers as it makes it easy for them to access what they are looking for without waiting too long for the pages to load.

-So choose a theme that's not only lightweight but can also load fast.
+So choose a theme that's not only lightweight but can also load fast or you will have to speed up your blog later.
 Generate Press, Foodie Pro, and Thrive Theme Builder are examples of the theme with fast loading time, hence better user experience.

 If none of these themes is your favorites, my best advice would be that you avoid themes loaded with dozens of features because they tend to be slow.